 The fourth step initiate us in pranayama (control of life force).
 There, we learn various breathing techniques and practices to explore our energy body.
 With the combination of asanas and pranayama we can combat diseases and retain optimal health.

 The fifth step, pratyahara (control of the senses), offer an expansion in self awareness so we can observe the inner working of our mind without external distractions.

 On the sixth step dharana (holding steady or concentration) gives us the tools to keep our mind focused on a single object to prepare us for the meditations ahead.

 The seventh steps, dyana (meditation), is defined by Swami Satyananda as when the mind has been able to transcend the knowledge of smell, sound, touch, form and taste, and at the same time, when the consciousness is functioning around one point.

 The last and eight step of our journey culminates in samadhi (a joining together) also known as the state of perfect bliss that merges with the Cosmic Consciousness.

 Getting on our mat each and every single morning to perform our sadhana (spiritual practice) is not easy but well worth the effort.
 We must practice for the Universal Mind, even if we struggle to do it for ourselves.
 We are all part of this huge sea of consciousness: when we look at the ocean we cannot see the individual droplets, just the huge expanse of water: but even the tiniest drop in its own subtle way pervades the entire essence of the ocean.
-So we must think very carefully about what we are feeding into the sea at our end as well as remember that only through inner peace can world peace be achieved.
+So we must think very carefully about what we are feeding into the sea as individual.